hrish1812/sigma/README.md

 # sigma
-this include frontend and backend topic code
+this include frontend and backend topic code.